7 Best Practices for Effective Mobile Design With Examples to Inspire You

 2. Use Hamburger Menus

-It is important to keep essential functions and design elements on the same page to avoid user confusion and enhance navigation.
+Limiting the functions and design elements on the same page is essential to improve navigation and avoid confusion.

 Source: Wix